 It’s a good thing Lucas didn’t have the foresight of, say, Obi-Wan Kenobe.
 Otherwise he’d have probably attended the premiere and basked in galactic glory.
 But because he wasn’t sure there’d be any glory, Lucas skipped the premiere.
 Instead he went on vacation in Hawaii with Steven Spielberg.
-While they were there, they came up with the idea for Raiders of the Lost Ark.The BEST SALES on Amazon NOW ]
+While they were there, they came up with the idea for Raiders of the Lost Ark.Up to 70% off on Hottest Amazon Deals]